Code Enforcement Division

 - Imminent hazards to public health and safety in housing.

-- Unsafe private property conditions (Unsecure refrigerator in yard or other dangerous items)
+- Unsafe private property conditions located in accessible front-setbacks (Unsecure refrigerator, Hazardous junk and debris or other dangerous items)

 - Unsecured fencing around swiming pools.